pangeo-data/climpred/docs/source/metrics.rst

 Metrics
 *******

-All high-level functions have an optional "metric" argument that can be called to determine which metric is used in computing predictability (potential predictability or prediction skill).
+All high-level functions have an optional ``metric`` argument that can be called to determine which metric is used in computing predictability (potential predictability or prediction skill).

 .. note::